|The Digital Aggregates Corporation® is

 must play well together, and for software which must be portable across

 a variety of platforms and operating systems.
 Buckaroo is an collection of Java classes which includes rate control mechanisms and classes which simplify exposing managed beans (mbeans) via JMX.
-Diminuto and Arroyo are Linux-based systems for teaching embedded software development, real-time software design, and assembly language programming.
+Amigo is a platform for teaching embedded software development, real-time software design, and assembly language programming, based on Arduino and FreeRTOS.
 Concha illustrates how to apply object oriented techniques to C-based systems.
 Find this and other

 |China Journal: Dancing with a Sleeping Giant is my account of a month spent in the People's Republic of China.
 I lectured at the Laboratory for Atmospheric Sciences and Geophysics and the Chinese Meterological Agency in Beijing and travelled to Datong, Xi'an, and Guilin.
 I have frequently worked across multiple time-zones with teams from such exotic locales as Beijing, Bangalore, Pune, Sydney, Dublin, Edinburgh, and New Jersey.
 I've also been lucky enough to have spent time in England, Scotland, France, Switzerland, Australia, New Zealand, Japan, Tahiti, and even Canada.
 Find this journal and other musings on the articles page, photos of some of these places on my Flickr page, and more ranting on my blog Chip Overclock.|